bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.md

 ---
 title: Managing your profile README
-intro: 'You can add a README to your {% data variables.product.prodname_dotcom %} profile to tell other people about yourself.'
+intro: "You can add a README to your {% data variables.product.prodname_dotcom %} profile to tell other people about yourself."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=2.22'
+  ghes: ">=2.22"
 topics:
   - Profiles
 redirect_from:
   - /github/setting-up-and-managing-your-github-profile/managing-your-profile-readme
 shortTitle: Your profile README
 ---

 ## About your profile README

 You can share information about yourself with the community on {% data variables.product.prodname_dotcom %} by creating a profile README. {% data variables.product.prodname_dotcom %} shows your profile README at the top of your profile page.